 Glimpses of Malaga's Castle and rooftops, budget-friendly drinks menu, and the only karaoke you'll find on a rooftop.

-La Terraza de Alcazaba Rooftop Bar in Malaga
+La Terraza de la Alcazaba Rooftop Bar in Málaga

 Historic fortress views, craft cocktails and a laid-back yet elegant rooftop vibe

-La Terraza de San Juan Rofotop Bar in Malaga
+La Terraza de San Juan: Málaga Old Town Rooftop Bar

 Skyline views of the Church of San Juan and Málaga's rooftops, Mediterranean bites and craft cocktails, and a laid-back, stylish vibe perfect for sunset lounging